 - 1 cup Sugar

-- 2 tbsp Masala Chai Tea use a prepared mix or make your own
+- 2 tablespoon Masala Chai Tea use a prepared mix or make your own

 - In a medium sauce pan mix the water and sugar.